The Annual General Meeting (AGM) is the yearly business meeting for the Institute, which is required to comply with the Laws of the Institute.

 The meeting is Chaired by the President who is supported by the Honorary Secretary, Honorary Treasurer and Vice-Presidents.
 Each Region/Centre has representation at the AGM, which is its Councillor and Voting Delegates, who have been elected to represent the membership by the Regional/Centre Committee.
 Non-members who attend are the Auditor, to present the accounts, the Chief Executive and support staff.

-Any member can attend the AGM but you must register your attendance.
-As a member you may take part in any debate but cannot vote.
-The vote has been delegated to the Voting Delegate from the member's Region/Centre.
+Any member or affiliate can attend the AGM but you must register your attendance.
+As a member or an affiliate you may take part in any debate but cannot vote.
+The vote has been delegated to the Voting Delegate from the Region/Centre.

 Only Voting Delegates can vote and they are voting on behalf of their Region/Centre, as delegated by the Regional/Centre Committee.
 The vote will be via an online platform to ensure that the vote is recorded fairly and correctly.

 Your vote is delegated to your Regional/Centre Committee.
 You will need to contact them directly and details can be found here.

 In the first quarter of each year, the Chief Executive advises Regions on the number of Voting Delegates they are entitled to elect to represent the views of their Region.
 All Voting Delegates must be Chartered Members and all Chartered Members in the Region must be informed of the election of Voting Delegates to ensure fairness.

 As agreed by Council, the breakdown is based on membership as at 1 March in any year.
 A Region is entitled to:

 In the first quarter of each year, the Chief Executive advises Centres on the number of Voting Delegates they are entitled to elect to represent the views of their Centre.
 All Voting Delegates must be Chartered Members and all Chartered Members in the Centre must be informed of the election of Voting Delegates to ensure fairness.